jdoleary/Spellmasons/docs/TasksCurrent.md

     - Update email to Che?
 - More
     - Bug: clear tooltip on enter portal?? not sure if necessary, tooltip remained while I was manually calling initLevel
-    - Bug: When you pull a guy and he actually gets to you, and then you move, you "carry" him
     - Task: An ally that has died at all (even if ressed) should lose their upgrade priviledge
 ---
 - Bug: I killed a unit, it instantly teleported me to the new level